JinLinder/pokemon/README.md

 # installed npm packages:

 1: react router dom: used to build router for the application
+2: axios: to fetch api
-2: uuid: used to generate unique key when map the pokemon list
+3: uuid: used to generate unique key when map the pokemon list

 # Getting Started with Create React App